BrainPop: Company history

-BrainPop movies may be used to introduce a new lesson or topic, for illustrating complex subject matter or to review before a test.
+BrainPop movies may be used to introduce a new lesson or topic, for illustrating complex subject matter concisely, or to review before a test.
 Content is aligned to USA state education standards and is searchable by topic or state standard.
 In addition to movies, the site displays quizzes, educational games, experiments and other related content that students can use interactively to reinforce the lessons in the movies.
 BrainPop products are compatible with PCs, Macs, projectors and interactive whiteboards, as well as applications for tablets and smart phones.
 No downloading, installation or special hardware is required.
 The movies feature recurring characters such as the robot Moby, Tim (a teenager, at BrainPop) and Annie (a younger girl, at BrainPop Jr.).
 Most of the movies begin with the characters responding to correspondence and end humorously, often with Tim getting annoyed at Moby or vice versa.

 After the outbreak of the COVID-19 pandemic, BrainPOP offered free access to the site to affected families, teachers and schools.
+According to Kadar, traffic and subscriptions to its websites greatly increased.

-On October 11, 2022, Kirkbi A/S, the private investment and holding company that owns a controlling stake in Lego, acquired BrainPOP for $875 million.
-Kirkpatrick is expected to continue to act as BrainPOP's CEO, and Kadar will remain on the board, as the current team is expected to continue to operate BrainPop independently.
+On October 11, 2022, Kirkbi A/S, the private investment and holding company that owns a controlling stake in Lego, acquired BrainPop for $875 million.
+Kirkpatrick continued to act as BrainPOP's CEO, and Kadar remained on the board of directors; the same team continued to operate BrainPop independently.
+BrainPop was a nominee for a Shorty Award in 2025.

 Reputation

 "BrainPOP has built a reputation for quality, thoughtfulness, and robust support for teachers".
 BrainPop and its products have earned numerous awards and recognition from Common Sense Media, Association of Educational Publishers, District Administration magazine, Forbes magazine, Association for Library Service to Children, Association of Educational Publishers, Digital Innovation in Learning Awards, Tech & Learning Magazine, the KAPi Awards, the CODiE Awards, Apps for Homeschooling, International Serious Play Awards, Learning Magazine, EdNet's Best, Teacher's Choice Awards, eSchool News, Homeschool.com, Apple Education, the Interactive Media Awards, Teachers With Apps and Distinguished Achievement Awards, Media & Methods.
 A 2009 multi-grade study by SEG research, entitled "A Study of the Effectiveness of BrainPop", involved over 1,000 students in schools in Palm Beach County, Florida and New York City.
 The BrainPop-financed study concluded, "Students in classes using BrainPop made significant improvements compared to students in classes not using BrainPop."

 Reviews for the websites and movies have been favorable.
 A review in Common Sense Media commented: "BrainPOP is a standard-bearer for quality, self-directed online educational content. … A year's subscription is worth it because there's at least a year's worth of content for a kid to explore on BrainPOP."
-A home schooler wrote in Curriculum Choice: "The videos are very funny, plus they explain information in a way that is easy for kids to understand and remember. … [The quizzes are] a quick and easy way for me to see whether [the students] really grasped the material."
+A homeschooler wrote in Curriculum Choice: "The videos are very funny, plus they explain information in a way that is easy for kids to understand and remember. … [The quizzes are] a quick and easy way for me to see whether [the students] really grasped the material."
 A review in The Reading Matrix stated: